 NEXT UP ON this.

-You spent the year working harder than ever to complete Year 12 and get the ATAR you wanted.
+You spent the year working harder than ever in an unprecedented time to complete Year 12 and get the ATAR you wanted.
 So it’s understandable if you’re feeling burnt out.
 Fortunately, there are many ways to recover and prepare for the year ahead.
-While accepting every party invitation that comes your way, or lying on the beach for days might seem appealing, there are other ways to make the most of your break so that you feel ready to take on university life.
+While accepting every invitation that comes your way, or lying on the beach for days might seem appealing, there are other ways to make the most of your break so that you feel ready to take on university life.

 Burnout is more than just feeling tired.
 It’s a potent mix of exhaustion, emotional distress, and health problems like depression and obesity.
 A common side effect of burnout is the feeling of constantly coming up short while attempting to achieve your personal goals.
 This ‘goal fatigue’ furthers the effects of burnout on us, and the cycle repeats.